ksahlin/strobealign/CONTRIBUTING.md

 `X0`: Number of equally scored best alignments (greater than 1 for multimappers).
  For paired-end reads, the tag is output for both reads, but the value is identical and is the number of equally scored best alignment *pairs*.

+## Hidden command-line options

+The following command-line options are not shown when strobealign is run with `--help`.
+They are typically only useful when developing the program.

+* `--ithreads`: Set the number of indexing threads.
+Default: same as `-t`.
+  This allows one to quickly index the reference as usual, but then map reads with only one thread such that (debugging) output is serial (and not intermixed output from multiple threads).
+* `--chunk-size`: Set the number of nucleotides processed by a worker thread at once.
+  Default: 1 million
+* `--trace`: Highly verbose output; shows lots of details for each read.
+  This also sets `--ithreads 1`.
+* `--max-seed-length`: Set maximum seed length.
+  For reasonable values on `-l` and `-u`, the seed length distribution is usually determined by parameters `l` and `u`, and then this parameter is only active in regions where syncmers are very sparse.
+Default: read_length - 50
+* `-c`: Bitcount length between 2 and 63.
+Default: 8.